Drive section

 Erie and North East

-First live Pennsylvania segment anchored by Erie, with North East and Girard as on-route support towns.
+Live Pennsylvania segment anchored by Erie, with North East and Girard shaping the current Ohio-to-New York bridge-state handoff.

 Erie and North East

-This segment opens Pennsylvania with a compact Lake Erie corridor cluster built around Erie as the main anchor, North East as the eastern on-route support town, and Girard as the lighter western continuity stop.
+This segment carries the current Pennsylvania Erie approach with a compact Lake Erie corridor stretch built around Erie as the main anchor, North East as the eastern on-route support town, and Girard as the lighter western connector stop.

 Segment map